 The Friends of Meath Gardens, saving our green spaces one tree at a time

-Meath Gardens, formerly Victoria Park Cemetery, is a large green area nestled next to Mile End Park.
-You can reach it over the footbridge near the Palm Tree and the Mile End Climbing Wall, or from Smart Street.
+Meath Gardens–formerly Victoria Park Cemetery– is a large green area nestled next to Mile End Park.
+You can reach it over the footbridge near the Palm Tree and the Mile End Climbing Wall or from Smart Street.

-The Friends of Meath Gardens was officially set up in 2015 to make this green space more community-friendly, preserve its heritage, and encourage development of wildlife habitats.
+The Friends of Meath Gardens was officially set up in 2015 to make this green space more community-friendly, preserve its heritage, and encourage the development of wildlife habitats.

 The Friends of Meath Gardens is an inspiring example of how a partnership between a grassroots organisation and the local authority can work particularly well.